wenzhe/pretty-picasa-gallery/README.markdown

 * When no merchant ID is entered, we still show a price for photos
 * Photo price is hard coded
 * Picasa albums must be public
+* Spaces in album names does not work

 Current release is version 1.1